Why Google is Bad for Business Expansion and Business Growth

 Just how can small businesses safely expand now when Google has so much dominance in the market place resulting in business owners having too become reliant on it?

 Google hasn’t just changed search it’s changed the whole of business.

 Starting small and slowly expanding over a decade is now a rarity as it is now start quick, gain market share as quick as possible, by any means, make as much money in a short amount of time as possible, be prepared for it all to end overnight and move on to the next project.

 Google has ruined stability and made business expansion for small business too much of a gamble.

 Websites are now treated as throw away commodities, with digital agencies who can quickly rank new sites replacing small businesses who just have their company website they are reliant on.

 The small business owner over optimises and loses a site loses his business, lays of his staff and all suffer.

 The digital agencies optimise more, push the guidelines to the limits, as if they lose that site they quickly create another.

-The digital agencies are taking over the business world.
+The digital agencies and call centres are taking over the business world.